 2. FORUMS

-3. Addictions – Alcohol and Smoking detoxification methodology.
+3. Addictions - Alcohol and smoking withdrawal methodology.

 China has some of the highest smoking rates in the world.
-Alixin started smoking at a relatively old age after being solicited to smoke.
+Alixin, my wife, started smoking at a relatively old age after being solicited to smoke.
 She smoked 10-15 cigarettes daily but was addicted in every way.
 We had to stop suddenly for a cigarette break.
 Otherwise, she wouldn't have functioned!
-Alixin's brother (my wife) got lung cancer (after smoking for about 30 years), and she suffers from worsening permanent dental problems.
+Alixin's brother got lung cancer (after smoking for about 30 years), and she suffers from worsening dental problems.
+The trigger for quitting smoking was a fall from the scooter that caused her severe injury, with pain that lasted about three months, luckily, without fractures.
 With my encouragement, she underwent rehab that lasted about 6 months.
-If she is offered cigarettes today (very common in China), she puts the cigarette in her mouth but does not light it.
-She told me that she also smokes a single cigarette with friends occasionally but noticed that she was no longer addicted.
-I supported her, knowing she was nervous and stressed about the lengthy withdrawal process.
+If she is offered cigarettes today (very common in China), she refuses; I support her, knowing she is nervous and stressed about the lengthy withdrawal process.
 She finally returned to her previous weight, and I am happy for her.
+Now, a year after she quit smoking, she can refuse when offered a cigarette.

 May interest you: